The Old HallMy most visited venue

 Music must generally end at midnight at Old Hall due to local licensing laws, and these are rules which I have to adhere to.

 The use of haze/smoke is welcome and adds a nice ambience to the dance marquee.
-However effects such as confetti, bubbles and snow are not allowed.
+However effects such as bubbles and snow are not allowed.
+As of 2018, a single confetti cannon is allowed to be used during the evening and as this is my most visited venue, I’m happy to include a confetti cannon into your package for the evening FREE OF CHARGE.